AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/overview/product-features.md

 1. Enable message translation

   The message translation feature is disabled by default, that is, the default value of `Appearance.chat.enableTranslation` in
   `Appearance.swift` is `false`.
 To enable this feature, set is to `true`.
-The sample code is as follows:

 1. Set the target language

   `Appearance.swift` provides the `Appearance.chat.targetLanguage` function to set the target language.
 If the target language is not set, English is used by default.
-For more translation target languages, refer to [Translation Language Support](https://learn.microsoft.com/zh-cn/azure/ai-services/translator/language-support).
+For more translation target languages, refer to [Translation Language Support](https://learn.microsoft.com/en-us/azure/ai-services/translator/language-support).

   The sample code is as follows: